 Many people are in isolation, especially seniors, so many organizations are asking others to write holiday letters to help give some cheer to those people.

-The current pandemic has been a major threat to people living in places like retirements and care homes, the CDC stating people over 85 are the main demographic of victims; making this is the perfect time to help support those who need it the most.
+The current pandemic has been a major threat to people living in places like retirements and care homes, the CDC stating people over 85 are the main demographic of victims.
+Seniors are forced to be isolated away from family and are all alone right now; making this the perfect time to help support those who need it the most.

 Volunteer grandparents have set up a campaign, asking others in the community to write letters to isolated seniors.
 The program has been well received by everyone.
 “The seniors have really enjoyed receiving the letters, especially the seniors who have been matched in the pen pal part of the program,” said program manager Veronica Grossi.
 “So far we have created 20 pen pal connections (between seniors and youth) and the community has submitted 789 Kind messages.
 Around 250 people have participated in this program.”